How to get a taxi in Rome: A First-Timer’s Guide

 In Rome, jumping on a taxi amidst the city’s packed streets can feel like an adventure in its own right.
 The same goes if you land in the Capital late at night with no clue how to get to the city center, and the public transport has already stopped working.

-Reserve our private Airport and Port transfer service to and from Rome
+Book our private Airport and Port transfer service to and from Rome

-How to hail a taxi in Rome
+How to call a taxi in Rome

 The symbol of Rome City Council is clearly visible on the front doors and the license should be inside the car, between the front and back seats, on the hand side.
 Other vehicles may be driven by unauthorized people and the fare could therefore be much higher.
 When possible, go to a taxi rank or book a cab by phone.
 In addition, a taxi may be booked for airports, railway stations and hospitals via Radiotaxi.